Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion

 \subsubsection{Optimal Sensor Placement}

-The problem of optimal sensor placement for state estimation in infinite dimensional, partially observed, continuous-time, linear stochastic dynamical systems, has been studied by a large number of authors, and in a wide variety of contexts.
-Arguably the first mathematically rigorous treatment of this problem was provided by Bensoussan \cite{Bensoussan1971,Bensoussan1972}, who formulated it as an application of optimal control on the infinite dimensional Ricatti equation governing the covariance operator of the optimal filter.
+The problem of optimal sensor placement for state estimation in infinite dimensional, partially observed, linear stochastic dynamical systems, has been studied by a large number of authors, and in a wide variety of contexts.
+Arguably the first mathematically rigorous treatment of this problem was provided by Bensoussan \cite{Bensoussan1971,Bensoussan1972}, who formulated it as an application of optimal control on the infinite dimensional Ricatti equation governing the covariance of the optimal filter.
 This extended the results in \cite{Athans1972}, in which similar conditions were obtained in the finite dimensional case.
 For a review of other early results on the sensor placement problem, we refer to \cite{Kubrusly1985}.

-Under this framework, sensor locations are treated as control variables, and the optimal sensor locations are defined as the minima of a suitable objective function, typically defined as the trace of the covariance operator at some finite time (e.g., \cite{Bensoussan1971,Bensoussan1972,Cannon1971,Chen1975,Curtain1978,Omatu1978,Wu2016}), or the integral of the trace of the covariance operator over some finite time interval (e.g. \cite{Burns2015,Chen1975,Herring1974,Korbicz1994}).
+Under this framework, sensor locations are treated as control variables, and the optimal sensor locations are defined as the minima of a suitable objective function, typically defined as the trace of the covariance at some finite time (e.g., \cite{Bensoussan1971,Bensoussan1972,Cannon1971,Chen1975,Curtain1978,Omatu1978,Wu2016}), or the integral of the trace of the covariance over some finite time interval (e.g. \cite{Burns2015,Chen1975,Herring1974,Korbicz1994}).
 Alternatively, one can define cost functions with respect to parameter estimation considerations (e.g., \cite{Patan2012,Ucinski2005}).
 In any case, one then has $\smash{\hat{\boldsymbol{o}}_T = \argmin_{\boldsymbol{o}\in\mathcal{O}}\mathcal{J}_T(\theta,\boldsymbol{o})}$.